-An individual entering either the Professional Agrologist or Technical Agrologist registration stream must start as an articling Registrant and complete a variety of professional development activities before registration as a full status Registrant.
-The new Registrant is supported through the Articling Program under the guidance of a mentor.
+An individual entering either the Professional Agrologist or Technical Agrologist registration stream must start as an articling registrant and complete various professional development activities before registration as a full professional status registrant is granted.
+The new registrant is supported through the Articling Program under the guidance of a mentor.

 Objectives of the Articling Program

 - Provides an introduction to BCIA and its role as a provincial regulatory body

 - Provides opportunities to meet other Registrants for networking and mentorship

 - Encourages active registration and participation in issues and activities within the district, Branch, and provincial levels